scicompuu/sesegpu/prelab3.md

 3. Do the same to `thrustmax.cu`.
 Which version performs better?
 How do they compare to the other versions we have seen?

 ## CUDA
 CUDA is the "native" way to do GPU programming on Nvidia GPUs.
-It's a set of extensons to C++ that allow you to more directly see that these are single instruction multiple thread architectures, where the normal mode of operation is that all threads in a group (called a warp) execute the very same instructions.
+It is a set of extensons to C++ that allow you to more directly see that these are single instruction multiple thread architectures, where the normal mode of operation is that all threads in a group (called a warp) execute the very same instructions.
 Warps are ordered into blocks.
 Each block is then a member of a grid.
 Even here, we will be using a specific library, [CUB](https://github.com/thrust/cub) to implement some logic for us.
 CUB is more low-level than Thrust, but has the same idea of helping in synchronizing work, but at a level which more clearly makes blocks, grids and warps transparent to the developer, for better and worse.
 1. Compile cuda.cu:

         singularity run /proj/g2020014/nobackup/private/cuda.sif nvcc cuda.cu -lcnpy -O3 -std=c++14 -arch=sm_75 -o cuda --expt-relaxed-constexpr -rdc=true -lcudadevrt